 Deep down, all people crave praise and recognition.
 This is no different for passive aggressive personalities.
-Satisfy this need by giving honest, positive feedback.
-Ideally, the passive aggressive person will realize that it feels much better to make an effort and receive praise than to push off unloved tasks.
+Satisfy this need by giving honest, positive praise.
+Feedback ...and you're giving it away.
+Ideally, the passive aggressive person realizes that it feels much better to make an effort and receive praise than to pass off unloved tasks.

-In addition, the realization grows that even difficult tasks can be mastered without outside help: Pushing off is recognized as unnecessary, self-confidence is strengthened.
+In addition, there is a growing realization that even difficult tasks can be accomplished without outside help: Pushing off is recognized as unnecessary, the Self-confidence is strengthened.

 Recognizing one's own behavior patterns